 Kicking off with a welcome drinks reception (a great opportunity for networking), the four course lunch and presentation of the awards then follow, before the official ESTAS afterparty kicks into gear (followed by a fair few unofficial after-parties for those eager to party the night away in the capital!).

 The ESTAS awards are particularly special because they are voted for by your customers.
-More information about how it works can be found here.

 If you’re up for an award this year, I’ll see you there!
 If you’re not, you may want to consider signing up to ESTAS in future to give yourself the chance of winning awards, enhancing your reputation and getting the opportunity to attend one of the best property events around.